 In any case, we never really expected our kids to save the world.
 Like most parents, we just want them to have a life relatively free from fear, pain, and want; to feel loved and accepted; to find meaning and happiness; and to have their inherent dignity recognized by others.
-We are grateful to mixed couples who’ve blazed the trail so that our kids can live in a time and place when they multiracial people are more accepted than they used to be.
+We are grateful to those couples who’ve blazed the trail before us so that our kids can live in a time and place when they multiracial people are more accepted than they used to be.
 The author L.R.
 Knost once wrote that “It’s not our job to toughen our children up to face a cruel and heartless world.
 It’s our job to raise children who will make the world a little less cruel and heartless.”
 We hope that our kids can help continue that trend for generations to come.

 Bhopal R. 2007.
 The beautiful skull and Blumenbach’s errors: the birth of the scientific concept of race.
 BMJ.
 335(7633):1308-9.
 Link

 Cha YP.
 2010.
 An Introduction to Hmong Culture.
 McFarland.
 Link

 Donovan BM.
 2016.
 Learned inequality: Racial labels in the biology curriculum can affect the development of racial prejudice.
 Journal of Research in Science Teaching.
 Link